Enhanced Validation of primary antibodies: what it is and how it helps your research get published

 We build trust in our antibodies through proof and content.

-As the original manufacturer, at Atlas Antibodies we have full control over our antibodies.
+As the original manufacturer at Atlas Antibodies, we have complete control over our antibodies.

 You can trust that our antibodies are specific and perform consistently in your application each time you use them.

-You can now rest easy knowing your research is in very good hands.
-But don’t just read about it, it is time for action!
+You can now rest easy knowing your research is in excellent hands.
+But don't just read about it.
+It is time for action!
 Are you ready to order your next antibody?

 Uhlén, M. et al. A proposal for validation of antibodies.
 Nature Methods 13, 823–827, 2016